secure-software-engineering/DroidBench/README.md

 * **StaticInitialization1**: Passes a tainted value into a static initialization method.
 * **StaticInitialization2**: Sensitive data is obtained during static initialization of a class and leaked in non-static code
 * **UnreachableCode**: Passes tainted data into a method that is never called.
+*
 * **Clinit**: IMEI is obtained during static initializer and is stored and overriding in the Activity's field which was not tainted at the beginning.
 * **Clone**: IMEI is added to a linkedlist, and the list is cloned to a new list, then the tainted member of the newlist is leaked.
 * **Dynamic-Dispatch**: A method in the base class returns untainted information, the same method in one of the derived classes returns sensitive (IMEI) information.
 That information is later leaked through SMS.
+* **NonSink-Argument-Flow**: IMEI is obtained and leaked through ProcessBuilder's start().
+* **OutputStream**: IMEI is obtained and passed through ByteArrayOutputStream as String bytes back to String.
+* **Public-API-Field**: IMEI is obtained and converted to 2 floating point numbers as x and y of PointF.
+Value of PointF is leaked.
+* **Serialization**:  IMEI is obtained and serialized/deserialzed throught ObjectOutputStream and ObjectInputStream.
+* **Pattern-Matcher**: IMEI is matched against .* regular expression, and the matched group is leaked.
+* **String-To-Char**: IMEI is obtained and stored in the char[]  which is then later converted to String before leaked to log.
+* **String-Formater**: IMEI is passed to a formatter and then the formatted buffer is converted back to String before leaked to log.
+* **ToString**: IMEI is stored in an array of String which is then converted back to String using Arrays.toString().

 Miscellaneous Android-Specific
 ------------------------------